zeek/zeek/doc/install/guidelines.rst

 guidelines for upgrading, see the :ref:`release-notes` for version-specific information.

-Re-Using Previous Install Prefix
+Reusing Previous Install Prefix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you choose to configure and install Bro with the same prefix
 directory as before, local customization and configuration to files in
 ``$prefix/share/bro/site`` and ``$prefix/etc`` won't be overwritten
 (``$prefix`` indicating the root of where Bro was installed).
 Also, logs
 generated at run-time won't be touched by the upgrade.
-(But making
+Backing up local
-a backup of local changes before upgrading is still recommended.)
+changes before upgrading is still recommended.

 After upgrading, remember to check ``$prefix/share/bro/site`` and
-``$prefix/etc`` for ``.example`` files, which indicate the
+``$prefix/etc`` for ``.example`` files, which indicate that the
-distribution's version of the file differs from the local one, which may
+distribution's version of the file differs from the local one, and therefore,
-include local changes.
-Review the differences, and make adjustments
+may include local changes.
+Review the differences and make adjustments
-as necessary (for differences that aren't the result of a local change,
+as necessary.
+Use the new version for differences that aren't a result of
-use the new version's).
+a local change.

-Using a New Install prefix
+Using a New Install Prefix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to install the newer version in a different prefix directory than before, you can just copy local customization and configuration files from ``$prefix/share/bro/site`` and ``$prefix/etc`` to the new location (``$prefix`` indicating the root of where Bro was originally installed).
-Make sure to review the files for difference before copying and make adjustments as necessary (for differences that aren't the result of a local change, use the new version's).
+To install the newer version in a different prefix directory than before, copy local customization and configuration files from ``$prefix/share/bro/site`` and ``$prefix/etc`` to the new location (``$prefix`` indicating the root of where Bro was originally installed).
+Review the files for differences before copying and make adjustments as necessary (use the new version for differences that aren't a result of a local change).
 Of particular note, the copied version of ``$prefix/etc/broctl.cfg`` is likely to need changes to the ``SpoolDir`` and ``LogDir`` settings.